-Makeup mogul Kylie Jenner has announced the launch of a vegan, cruelty-free skincare brand, called Kylie Skin.
+Updated June 8, 2019.
+Makeup mogul Kylie Jenner just launched a vegan-friendly, cruelty-free skincare brand, called Kylie Skin.

 Following the success of Kylie Cosmetics — which saw the 21-year-old controversially named the “youngest self-made billionaire” by Forbes — the youngest Kardashian-Jenner sister is turning her hand to a whole new brand.

 Jenner assured in an Instagram post earlier this month that everything would be gluten-free, paraben-free, sulfate-free, and suitable for all skin types.
 Some sources reported in early June that the Vanilla Milk Toner may not be vegan due to the inclusion of the ingredient squalane.
 Traditional squalane is derived from shark liver, but rice, sugar, and olives can be used as a plant-based alternative.
 A Kylie Skin representative confirmed with LIVEKINDLY that the brand uses squalane sourced from olives.

 “Skincare and makeup go hand in hand and Kylie Skin was something I dreamt up soon after Kylie Cosmetics,” Jenner wrote.
 “I’ve been working on this for what feels like a lifetime so I can’t believe I’m finally announcing!”

 She continued, “building my makeup line from the ground up has taught me a lot and I’m so blessed with that knowledge to apply to my brand new company!
 Birthing a whole new team, manufacturing, fulfillment etc separate from my cosmetics line was challenging but here we are!”